 In brief, because of the weather!
 While you can plant almost year round in Georgia due to relatively mild weather, it can be daunting to keep a new plant correctly watered in 100 degree weather during a 6 week drought.

 The best seasons to plant in Georgia are spring and fall (the best!), because plants grow roots best at this time of the year.
 When there are extreme temperatures or drought, a new plant will not establish roots and is therefore completely dependent on you to supply water and nutrients in the correct amounts.
 Keep in mind if you are planting trees and shrubs the selection and quality are best in the fall, and they will have the least amount of shock during the planting process.

 We are typically open from Valentine’s until mid-June for spring.
-In the fall we are open from late August until the Sunday before Thanksgiving.
+In the fall we are open from late August until early December.